An Arakelov-Theoretic Approach to Na\"ive Heights on Hyperelliptic Jacobians: Introduction

-\section{Previous explicit computational work on N\'eron-Tate heights}
+\subsection{Previous explicit computational work on N\'eron-Tate heights}

-The first definition of the N\'eron-Tate height was given by N\'eron in 1965 \cite{neron1965quasi}.
-The problems of computing the height and computing sets of points of bounded height have been studied since the work of Tate in the 1960s (unpublished), who gave a different definition from N\'eron which is sometimes easier to work with.
-Using this definition, Tate (unpublished), Dem'janenko \cite{MR0227166}, Zimmer \cite{MR0419455}, Silverman \cite{MR1035944} and more recently Cremona, Prickett and Siksek \cite{MR2197860} and Uchida \cite{uchida2006difference} have given increasingly refined algorithms in the case of elliptic curves.
-Meanwhile, in the direction of increasing genus, Flynn and Smart \cite{flynn_and_smart} gave an algorithm for the above problems in genus 2 building on work of Flynn \cite{MR1219694}, which was later modified by Stoll (\cite{stoll1999height} and \cite{stoll2002height}).
-Recently, Stoll has announced an extension to genus 3 \cite{stoll_slides}.
+The N\'eron-Tate height was defined by N\'eron \cite{neron1965quasi}.
+The problems of computing the height of a given point on the Jacobian of a curve and computing the (finite) sets of points of bounded height on the Jacobian have been studied since the work of Tate in the 1960s, who gave a simpler formula for N\'eron's height.
+Using this formula, Tate (unpublished), Dem'janenko \cite{MR0227166}, Zimmer \cite{MR0419455}, Silverman \cite{MR1035944} and more recently Cremona, Prickett and Siksek \cite{MR2197860}, Uchida \cite{uchida2008difference} and Bruin \cite{bruin2013} have given increasingly refined algorithms for the case of elliptic curves.
+Meanwhile, in the direction of increasing genus, Flynn and Smart \cite{flynn_and_smart} gave an algorithm for the above problems for genus 2 curves building on work of Flynn \cite{MR1219694}, which was later modified by Stoll (\cite{stoll1999height} and \cite{stoll2002height}).
+Stoll has announced an extension to the hyperelliptic genus 3 case \cite{stoll_slides}.

-The technique used by all these authors was to work with a projective embedding of the Jacobian or a quotient (usually the Kummer variety), together with equations for the duplication maps, and thereby obtain results on heights using Tate's telescoping trick.
-However, such projective embeddings become extremely hard to compute as the genus grows - for example, the Kummer variety is $\p^1$ in genus 1, is a quartic hypersurface in $\p^3$ for genus 2 and in genus 3 is given by a system of one quadric and 34 quartics in $\p^7$ \cite{mullerthesis}.
-As such, it appears that to extend to much higher genus using these techniques will be impractical.
+The technique used by all these authors was to work with a projective embedding either of the Kummer variety, or (in the case of Dem'janenko) of the Jacobian itself.
+Using equations for the duplication maps, they obtain results on heights using Tate's `telescoping trick'.
+However, such projective embeddings become extremely hard to compute as the genus grows - for example, the Kummer variety is $\p^1$ for an elliptic curve, is a quartic hypersurface in $\p^3$ for genus 2 and for genus 3 hyperelliptic curves is given by a system of one quadric and 34 quartics in $\p^7$ \cite{mullerthesis}.
+It appears that to extend to much higher genus using these techniques will be impractical.